sebastian-sampayo/Kidnapped-Vehicle-Project-Udacity/README.md

     |   particle_filter.h
 ```

 The only files that I modified for this project are `particle_filter.cpp` and the header file `particle_filter.h` in the `src` directory.
-The file contains the `ParticleFilter` class and some associated methods.
+These files contain the `ParticleFilter` class and some associated methods.

 ## Inputs to the Particle Filter